(120 mcg etonogestrel / 15 mcg ethinylestradiol)

-You can stop taking the minipill any day and start NuvaRing the next day, at the same time.
-But make sure you also use an
+You can stop taking the minipill any day and start NuvaRing the next day, at the same time you would have normally taken your

-You have used an injectable or an implant or a progestagen-releasing intrauterine system during the last month.
+You have used an injectable or an implant or a progestagen-releasing intrauterine device (IUD) during the last month.

-Start using NuvaRing when your next injection is due or on the day that your implant or intrauterine system is removed.
-But
+Start using NuvaRing when your next injection is due or on the day that your implant or your progestagen-releasing IUD is

-make sure you also use an additional contraceptive method (e.g. a condom) for the first 7 days of ring use.
+removed.
+But make sure you also use an additional contraceptive method (such as a condom) for the first 7 days of ring use.

 After having a baby.

-If you have just had a baby, your doctor may tell you to wait until after your first normal period before you start taking
+If you have just had a baby, your doctor may tell you to wait until after your first normal period before you start using

 NuvaRing.
 Sometimes it is possible to start sooner.
 Your doctor will advise you.
 If you are breast-feeding and want to use